Now on Mac — start your 60-day free trial.

 If you’re adding location from the Finish Schedule:

 2. You will now see the Add Item screen.
-Toward the bottom, you will see a location box where you can start typing to populate preloaded locations OR to add a new location, click Add Location.
+You will see a location box where you can start typing to populate preloaded locations OR to add a new location, select Add Location.

 If you’re adding location from Location Management: